Guillaume-Barthe/H-index-Prediction/README.md

 * Guillaume BARTHE
 * Temur MALISHAVA

+# Report

+Feel free to read report.pdf to have more details about this project

 # Description
 The goal of this data challenge is to study and apply machine learning/artificial intelligence techniques to a real-world regression problem.
 In this regression problem, each sample corresponds to a researcher (i. e., an author of research papers), and the goal is to build a model that can predict accurately the h-index of each author.